-Collection of Information
+1. Collection of Information

-Safeguarding and Use of Information
+2. Safeguarding and Use of Information

-The information collected by EAS will be stored securely on EAS’s or other host servers.
-(EducAide uses some third-party vendors to provide hardware, software, networking, storage, and related technologies required to run the Program.
-See Terms of Service for more details.)
+EAS stores the information it collects securely on its own or other host servers.
+(EAS uses some third-party vendors to provide hardware, software, networking, storage, and related technologies required to run the Program.)

-The information collected by EAS will not be sold, traded, bartered, given away, or used for solication by a third-party without your explicit permission.
+Except for the following two provisions, the information collected by EAS will not be sold, traded, bartered, given away, or used for solication by a third-party without your explicit permission.

 EAS may share the information it collects with third-parties, as EAS deems necessary, to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving threats to another person, violations of Terms of Service, or as otherwise required by law.

 A cookie is a small amount of data, often including an anonymous unique identifier, which a web server sends to your browser and which gets saved on your local hard drive.
 In order to use the Program, you may need to change your browser settings so that it can save cookies.

 EAS does not put any cookies on your computer that track your other web-browsing activities, that track websites you visit after using the Program, or that make any attempt to uncover any additional personal information about you.